 The Company owns and maintains The Museum of Fife & Drum at its headquarters in Ivoryton, Connecticut.
 Here you can see many artifacts displayed, some dating back to the 18th and 19th Century.

-Among the resources available to its members are a Music Library, Archives, Company Store, Video Library and various committees that provide expertise and assistance to it members as well as coordinating and organizing events to kindle interest in and increase public exposure to American field music.
-The Music Committee regularly publishes and records fife and drum music.
-The Ancient Times is published quarterly by The Company to keep its members throughout the world informed on the activities of the Ancients.
+Among the resources available to its members are a Music Library, Archives, Company Store, Video Library, and various committees that provide expertise and assistance to it members as well as coordinating and organizing events to kindle interest in and increase public exposure to American field music.

 We hope you enjoy your visit here.
-Tour The Museum of Fife & Drum, stop in at the Music Library, sign our Guestbook and come back often!
+We invite you to tour The Museum of Fife & Drum in Ivoryton, stop in at the Music Library, sign our Guestbook, and come back often!
 Feel free to contact us with your questions and comments about fifing and drumming.
 Check us out on Facebook and Twitter!